ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

-# The Lane-Emden Equation and Polytropic EoS
+# Chandrasekhar Limit and Polytropic EoS

 This repository documents a project exploring the structure of white dwarfs using classical and statistical physics tools.